whitneyburton/portfolios/students/1801-front/eric-jungbluth/20180228-eric-jungbluth-m1.md

 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot-Mod1.html)

 #### Project description
+2Do Box was our first change to work with someone else's code base.
+For 2Do Box we were given someone else's code from the Idea Box project and asked to refactor it, with a few challenges thrown in (no nested if/else statements, no anonymous functions, no functions longer than 8 lines, etc).
+We were to clean up the code without changing any of its functionality.
+After the code was refactored, we were asked to ad new features, such as filtering by level of importance and only showing the 10 most recent 2Dos on the page.
+Finally, there was an extensions phase with three additional functions to add if we had time.

 ### Evaluation scores/comments
 #### Functional Expectations
 Proficient
 Through phase 3

-bug with save button not always being disabled
+bug with save button not always being disabled clear storage add title add body

-clear storage
-add title
-add body